PascalBod/embedded-systems-for-ML/practice-sessions/05-Uart-step2-board/README.md

-# Exercise 05 - UART - step 2
+# Practice session 05 - UART - step 2

-## Purpose of the exercise
+## Purpose of the Practice session

 Echo every character received on the serial port.